 Nearly every flower gardener has experienced a plant that morphed from vigorous to invasive in the landscape.
 Sometimes self-seeding volunteers appear where they aren't wanted, and occasionally we learn the hard way why some plants have the word "weed" in their names.
 However, every gardener should learn about the effect imported invasive plant species have on native habitats.

 After all of the effort gardeners spend trying to get finicky roses to bloom and shrug off pests and diseases, an aggressive grower like Rosa multiflora seems almost welcome.
-However, this Asian import, which arrived in the United States in 1866 as a root stock for ornamental roses, can now be found in large thickets in all types of habitats, from wetlands to prairies.
+However, this Asian import, which arrived in the United States in 1866 as a root stock for ornamental roses and was likely the original host plant of rose rosette disease, can now be found in large thickets in all types of habitats, from wetlands to prairies.
 These dense growths exclude all kinds of native plants, and disrupt the ecosystem by denying birds a place to nest.
-A single... plant can produce one million seeds, which can retain the ability to sprout for 20 years.
+A single plant can produce one million seeds, which can retain the ability to sprout for 20 years.

-If you're looking for a hardy, low maintenance rose, plant a rose from the 'Knock Out,' 'Drift,' or 'Carefree' series.
-These will bloom all season with little more than an annual pruning.
+If you're looking for a hardy, low-maintenance rose, plant a rose from the 'Knock Out,' 'Drift,' or 'Carefree' series.
+These will bloom all season with little more than annual pruning.

-Instead of Chinese wisteria, choose the native and equally lovely Wisteri...a frutescens.
-It has a less aggressive growth habit, with a mature height more suitable to gardens than the massive Asian counterpart.
+Instead of Chinese wisteria, choose the native and equally lovely Wisteria frutescens.
+It has a less aggressive growth habit, with a mature height more suitable to gardens than its massive Asian counterpart.

 04 of 07